 Standards Apply to All

-Community standards apply to all Merrimack College students, whether they live on or off campus, regardless of the time of year or their enrollment status (undergraduate or graduate, full-time or part-time).
+Community standards apply to all Merrimack College students, whether they live on or off campus, regardless of the time of year or their enrollment status (undergraduate or graduate, full-time or part-time, remote or on campus).

 The process focuses on educating students on the impact of their personal and social choices.
 It is a separate process from the legal system, though it is possible that some violations of the community standards also violate state or federal law.
 In those instances, the two proceedings happen independently of each other, and the decision made in one area shall not impact the decision made in another.